vytaux/waa-project-react-frontend/README.md

 ## Project Overview

 Welcome to our CS 545 project!
+This is not just another property management system.
+This is **NextHome**, the ultimate real estate platform that connects property owners, customers, and administrators in a seamless and secure way.
+Whether you want to buy, sell, or rent a property, NextHome is the place to be.

-This is a Property Management System using Spring Boot for the backend and React for the frontend.
-During this project, we gained invaluable hands-on experience in web application architecture.
+We built this project using Spring Boot for the backend and React for the frontend.
+Along the way, we learned a lot about web application architecture, such as RESTful APIs, MVC pattern, dependency injection, and more.
+We also used some of the most popular and powerful technologies in the industry, such as JWT, PostgreSQL, and Docker.

 ## Technologies Used